printf

 AscendC::PRINTF("fmt string %d\n", 0x123);

-The printing function of printf (PRINTF) affects the actual running performance of the operator.
+The printing function of printf (PRINTF) affects the actual runtime performance of the operator.
 Therefore, this function is usually used in the debugging phase.
 You can disable the printing function by setting ASCENDC_DUMP to 0.

 Prototype